 Per the attached Site Plan, Center Street NE, which is designated a Major Arterial street, is fully improved.
 However, the applicant is proposing to dedicate 18-ft. of additional right-of-way along Center Street to meet City standards (see Exhibit 4).
 The east boundary of the site fronts 23rd Street NE, which is designated as a Collector street.
-To meet City standards, the applicant is proposing to install a sidewalk and street trees along the 23rd Street frontage.
+To meet City standards, the applicant is proposing to install a sidewalk and replace street trees as determined by the City's Urban Forester along the 23rd Street frontage.
 Grear Street NE currently meets Local street standards.
 D Street NE, which is classified as a Minor Arterial street, also meets City standards.

-(3) If development is proposed for only a portion of a development site or complex, the boundary street improvement shall be provided as follows:
+(3) If development is proposed for only a portion of a

+development site or complex, the boundary street improvement shall be provided as follows: